Vehicle registration plates of Sweden: Diplomatic

 Diplomatic plates have black text on a blue background.
-They consist of two letters, three serial digits and a last letter.
-The first two letters shows which diplomatic mission the vehicle belongs to (Letters I and Q not used).
-The letters don't correspond to any country acronym e.g. American diplomats don't have US as their first two letters.
-The first assigned codes were ordered by the sovereign states' name in the French language.
-Thus AA denotes South Africa (i.e. Afrique du Sud).
-AB denotes Albania (i.e. Albanie) and so forth up until DT.
-The three digits are just a serial number.
-The last letter shows what kind of task the diplomat has.
+They consist of a two-letter country code, three-digit serial number and a single-letter category code.
+The country code shows which diplomatic mission the vehicle belongs to (Letters I, O, Q and V not used).
+The first assigned codes were ordered by the sovereign states' name in the French language up until DT.
+The last letter shows the role of the owner.
 The approval sticker was placed last on the right.
 Just like the personal plates these vehicles have a standard format registration as well, which means a re-registration is not needed if the vehicle changes owner.